SoFaygo

-Andre Dontrel Burt Jr. (born October 3, 2001), known professionally as SoFaygo (formerly stylized as $oFaygo), is an American rapper and singer.
-In 2020, Burt released the Angelic 7 mixtape, which included his 2019 breakthrough single "Knock Knock", which went viral on TikTok in late 2020.
-His debut album Pink Heartz released on November 11, 2022 through Travis Scott's Cactus Jack Records.
-He has also collaborated with other prestigious artists, such as Don Toliver (also from Cactus Jack), Nav (who he is set to go on tour with), and Trippie Redd, among others.
+Andre Dontrel Burt Jr. (born October 3, 2001), better known by his stage name SoFaygo (formerly stylized as $ofaygo), is an American rapper and singer.
+His 2019 single, "Knock Knock", went viral on TikTok in late 2020 before it received platinum certification by the Recording Industry Association of America (RIAA).
+The following year, he guest appeared on Trippie Redd's song "MP5", which marked his first entry on the Billboard Hot 100.
+He signed with fellow rapper Travis Scott's Cactus Jack Records to release his debut studio album, Pink Heartz (2022).

 Career

-2018-2019: Beginnings
+2015–2019: Beginnings

 Burt recorded his first song at nine years old in a friend's basement.
-He began to more heavily pursue music in his teenage years, while attending Etowah High School.
+He began to pursue music more seriously in his teenage years, while attending Etowah High School.
 Burt went by the stage name Trvllinese prior to releasing the EP We Are Aliens in 2018.